Pest Control contractors in

 How to Get Licensed

-Schedule and pass the Core Certification exam at approved testing center.
+Schedule and pass Core Certification exam through Indiana State Department of Health.
 Exam fee approximately $50.
 Must achieve 70% or higher to pass.
-Valid for all pest control categories.

 Maintain Continuing Education